Skip to main content

 publish_decision_flow

-Publishes a locked decision revision to a Micro Analytic Score destination for scoring.
-Polls the publish job until completion and returns the module ID for direct use in score_data.
+Publish a locked decision revision to a Micro Analytic Score (MAS) destination, then return the generated module ID for use in scoring.

 Instructions